ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralism/index.en.md

 In the the not too distant future, as attacks against blockchains ramp up, this need for will be all too clear.
 As one by one, so called decentralized projects reveal their true colors and succum to corruption in the form of capture by special interests, only the truly decentralized will remain.

-Etheruem Classic offeres an alternative to centralization by combining the technology of Etheruem with the philosophy of Bitcoin, for a secure, multipurpose, decentralized blockchain and a free, fair and flouorishing future.
+Ethereum Classic offeres an alternative to centralization by combining the technology of Ethereum with the philosophy of Bitcoin, for a secure, multipurpose, decentralized blockchain and a free, fair and flouorishing future.

 ![ETH + BTC = ETC](./ethbtcetc.png)